ilkkamtk/hybridisovellukset/Week4/zustand.md

 ## Lab assignment 2
 1. Continue in the same branch.
 2. Now we post the comments to the api.
-We need to add a new hook to `ApiHooks.ts`.
+We need to add a new hook to `apiHooks.ts`.
 The hook is called `useComment` and it is used to send and receive comments from the server.
 The hook should look like this:
    ```tsx
    const useComment = () => {
       const postComment = async (